Elevation: 7,232 ft

 Southeast Ridge, Class 2

-The peak’s southeast ridge is another approach if you do not want to use the trail.
+The peak’s Southeast Ridge is another approach if you do not want to use the trail.
 We used this ridge to descend.
-Having done that, I would not recommend this approach for a couple reasons.
-There’s a lot of vegetation to bushwhack and you can’t see the summit while doing so; thus, it is easy to meander along the broad ridge.
+Having done that, I would not recommend this approach for a couple of reasons.
+There’s a lot of vegetation to bushwhack and you can’t see the summit while doing so.
+It is easy to meander along the broad ridge.
 We also saw bear sign on the trail.
 Generally, it’s easier to avoid a bear if you see it on a descent rather than finding it/surprising it on a bushwhack ascent.

-Either retrace your steps to the trail, or from the summit take the southeast ridge back down.
+Either retrace your steps to the trail or, from the summit, take the Southeast Ridge back down.
 There was a little snow on this ridge in May.
-It made for a fun, short, boot glissade, but is also avoidable.
+It made for a fun, short, boot glissade, but it is also avoidable.

 Climb Peak 7232 and Peak 6992 by using the ascent for Peak 6992.
 At the summit of Peak 6992, you can clearly see the summit of Peak 7232.
-Cross-country hike north-northwest, and then northeast, to reach the summit of Peak 7232.
-Backtrack to the Dry Gluch Trail to descend or use the southeast ridge of Peak 7232, as we did.
+Cross-country hike NNW and then NE to reach the summit of Peak 7232.
+Backtrack to the Dry Gulch Trail to descend or use the Southeast Ridge of Peak 7232 as we did.